DLR-RM/BlenderProc/examples/basic/README.md

-  "colors": #<numpy array with pixel values read in from rgb_0000.png>, "distance": #<numpy array with pixel values read in from distance_0000.exr>, "normals": #<numpy array with pixel values read in from normals_0000.exr>, }
+  "colors": #<numpy array with pixel values read in from rgb_0000.png>, "distance": #<numpy array with pixel values read in from distance_0000.exr>, "normals": #<numpy array with pixel values read in from normals_0000.exr>, "diffuse": #<numpy array with pixel values read in from diffuse_0000.png>, }
 ```